 Making a gift count

-Typically, premium payments for a policy owned by the ILIT are funded by gifts of the donor.
-To make sure that such gifts qualify for any available annual exclusions from the gift tax, beneficiaries of the ILIT are often given a short window after a gift is made—30 days is common—during which they may withdraw their share of the gift, up to the annual exclusion amount (in 2013, the annual exclusion amount is $14,000 per beneficiary).
+Typically, premium payments for a policy owned by the ILIT are funded by gifts made by the donor.
+To make sure that such gifts qualify for any available annual exclusions from the gift tax, beneficiaries of the ILIT are often given a short window after a gift is made—30 days is common—during which they may withdraw their share of the gift, up to the annual exclusion amount (in 2014 and 2015, the annual exclusion amount is $14,000 per beneficiary).
 Actual withdrawal of the gift by a beneficiary could defeat the ILIT’s ability to use the gifted funds to make premium payments on the policy, so beneficiaries must understand the overall estate planning goals for this approach to be fully effective.

 For the life insurance within the ILIT, you can use term life insurance or a form of permanent insurance, including whole life or universal life.
-However, many people choose universal life, in part because the primary purpose of the ILIT is to transfer wealth to your heirs, which will only happen if the policy is still valid.
+However, many people choose permanent life, in part because the primary purpose of the ILIT is to transfer wealth to your heirs, which will only happen if the policy is still valid.
 If you outlive the term of your policy, the ILIT is essentially worthless.

 “Term life is great for income replacement during your working years, but it’s generally not suitable for a permanent need such as estate planning,” says Tom Ewanich, vice president and actuary at Fidelity Investments Life Insurance Company.